iadvize/documentation/docs/building-your-bot-on-iadvize.md

 **chatbotId** : this is the id of your external bot (chatbot) at iAdvize in integer format
 > ⚠️ Warning: the format of the operator id you receive in the REST endpoints you have implemented is slightly different: it is a string containing the operator id (=chatbotId) prefixed with the iAdvize environment `sd-` or `ha-`.
 One possibility is to split the hyphen (-) and get the platform on one hand and the operator id (=chatbotId) on the other hand.

+Using our [GraphiQL tool](https://developers.iadvize.com/documentation/graphql-api#graphiql), you can learn more about the different options you have to interact with the visitor.

 ## Conversation objects